State tax forms are the information forms that you fill out when filing your state income tax return. Here are some details.

 Only seven states in the country choose not to impose an income tax.
 Each of the other states that do will require you to file an annual state income tax return in addition to filing your federal return.

 Although a majority of the states calculate your income tax similarly to the IRS, slight differences may exist in your federal and state tax forms.
-The starting point on most state income tax forms is your federal adjusted gross income, which you calculate using IRS Form 1040, before you apply the various state specific exemptions, deductions and adjustments to calculate your taxable income for state purposes.
+The starting point on most state income tax forms is your federal adjusted gross income, which you calculate using a version of IRS Form 1040, before you apply the various state specific exemptions, deductions and adjustments to calculate your taxable income for state purposes.
 If you live in one of the states that calculates your income tax using a flat rate, then your tax form will not resemble the federal one.

 Attaching supplemental schedules

 Most states that have an income tax do not require as many supplemental schedules as the federal Form 1040.
 Instead, many states require you to submit a copy of your entire federal tax return, including any schedules you attach such as a Schedule C for self-employment earnings or Schedule A for your itemized deductions.

 In certain circumstances, you may have to attach an additional state schedule to your state tax return.
 For example, in California you must attach a Schedule P to your return if you are subject to the alternative minimum tax.